ExObsSim/ExoRad2-public/joss/paper.md

 ExoRad 2.0 has an extensive documentation, available on [readthedocs](https://exorad.readthedocs.io/en/latest), including a quick-start guide, a tutorial, and a detailed description of the software functionalities.
 The documentation is continuously updated along with the code.
 The software source code, available on [GitHub](https://github.com/ExObsSim/ExoRad2-public), also includes a set of examples of the simulation inputs (for instruments and targets) to run the software and reproduce the results reported in the documentation.

 The software has been extensively validated against the Ariel radiometric model ArielRad [@arielrad], the time domain simulator ExoSim [@exosim] and custom simulations performed by the Ariel consortium.
 ExoRad 2.0 is now used not only by the Ariel consortium but also by other missions, such as the balloon-borne NASA EXCITE mission [@excite], the space telescope Twinkle [@twinkle], and an adaptation for the James Webb Space Telescope [@jwst] is under preparation.
-*Such JWST adaptation has been tested against the JWST Exposure Time Calculator [@pandeia] and returned consistent results as an ulterior validation for the ExoRad code.*
+Such JWST adaptation has been tested against the JWST Exposure Time Calculator [@pandeia] and returned consistent results, providing a validation of the code against a working system.
-*Although the code has been validated and used mostly for space and airborne-based telescopes, there are no indications of any limitations to adaptation for ground-based telescopes as well.*
+Although the code has been validated and used mostly for space and airborne-based telescopes, we foresee no practical limitation to adaptation for ground-based systems

 # ExoRad 2 features